Scallions and Green Onions Can Be Confusing

 - Add a small amount of oil to a skillet; heat to medium and cook the pancakes, one at a time, for about 2 minutes per side.

 Would you like a demonstration of how to make scallion pancakes?
-The staff of Serious Eats prepared a three-minute video to show just how easy it is.
+The Serious Eats staff prepared a three-minute video to show how easy it is.

 © 2021 Linda Lum